 Indicators: Residence Permit 1.
-1. What is the duration of residence permits granted to beneficiaries of protection?
-Refugee status 1 year Subsidiary protection Specified period, usually 3 years Subsidiary protection Specified period, usually 3 years
+W 1.
+What is the duration of residence permits granted to beneficiaries of protection?
+Refugee status 1 year Subsidiary protection Specified period, usually 3 years

-Refugees and subsidiary protection beneficiaries in Ireland receive a 'Stamp 4' residence permit.629 For refugees this grants permanent residency and an Irish Residence Permit (formerly the Garda National Immigration Bureau (GNIB) card) is issued firstly for one year and then renewed for three years renewable.
+Refugees and subsidiary protection beneficiaries in Ireland receive a 'Stamp 4' residence permit.713 For refugees this grants permanent residency and an Irish Residence Permit (formerly the Garda National Immigration Bureau (GNIB) card) is issued firstly for one year and then renewed for three years renewable.
 Refugees are able to apply for naturalisation after three years from the date of their asylum application (see Naturalisation).